FbW43-2/bdl02_haidar_git_cheatsheet/README.md

 3. `git push` this command sends the committed changes to the server.
 It is used to upload local repository content to a remote repository.

-New changes added to test
+change the setup from HTTPS to SSH